View and modify hostnames

 Azure classic deployment model

-The Azure classic deployment model uses a configuration file that you can download and upload to change the host name.
-To allow your host name to reference your role instances, you must set the value for the host name in the service configuration file for each role.
-You do that by adding the desired host name to the vmName attribute of the Role element.
-The value of the vmName attribute is used as a base for the host name of each role instance.
+The Azure classic deployment model uses a configuration file that you can download and upload to change the hostname.
+To allow your hostname to reference your role instances, you must set the value for the host name in the service configuration file for each role.
+You do that by adding the hostname that you want to the vmName attribute of the Role element.
+The value of the vmName attribute is used as a base for the hostname of each role instance.

-For example, if vmName is webrole and there are three instances of that role, the host names of the instances are webrole0, webrole1, and webrole2.
-You don't need to specify a host name for virtual machines in the configuration file, because the host name for a VM is populated based on the virtual machine name.
-For more information about configuring a Microsoft Azure service, see Azure Service Configuration Schema (.cscfg File)
+For example, if vmName is webrole and there are three instances of that role, the hostnames of the instances are webrole0, webrole1, and webrole2.
+You don't need to specify a hostname for VMs in the configuration file because the hostname for a VM is populated based on the VM name.
+For more information about configuring an Azure service, see Azure service configuration schema (.cscfg File).

 Service configuration file

 In the Azure classic deployment model, you can download the service configuration file for a deployed service from the Configure pane of the service in the Azure portal.
-You can then look for the vmName attribute for the Role name element to see the host name.
-Keep in mind that this host name is used as a base for the host name of each role instance.
-For example, if vmName is webrole and there are three instances of that role, the host names of the instances are webrole0, webrole1, and webrole2.
+You can then look for the vmName attribute for the Role name element to see the hostname.
+This hostname is used as a base for the hostname of each role instance.
+For example, if vmName is webrole and there are three instances of that role, the hostnames of the instances are webrole0, webrole1, and webrole2.
 For more information, see Azure Virtual Network Configuration Schema